mbrostami/goshare/README.md

 To configure the server, you can provide the following options:

 ```
--port : listening port
+--port : listening port
--persist: to configure the server to persist the incoming data
+--persist: to configure the server to persist the incoming data
--encrypt : to configure the server to encrypt the data stream
+--encrypt : to configure the server to encrypt the streaming data
--public : to configure the server to be used without registering users
+--no-auth : to configure the server to be used without registering users
 ```

 ## License